 Wrote a thesis on the trolling and uglification of women in the public sphere from 17th century to modern day Twitter.

-Outside of work interests include climbing mountains, outdoor sports, travel, music, wild swimming, books, and food.
+Outside of work interests include climbing mountains, surfing, travel, music, wild swimming, books, and food.
 Preferably all at once.